Video Product Marketing: A Practical Playbook

 - Sales usage: Which videos reps send, and which ones move deals forward.

-If your reporting stops at plays and completion rate, you’re measuring attention, not impact.
+If your reporting stops at plays and completion rate, you are measuring attention, not impact.

 A practical analytics stack usually includes platform metrics, page behavior, CRM tagging, and a naming convention the whole team can follow.
-If you’re building that out, these tools for analyzing video can help you compare what belongs in your workflow.
+If you are trying to tie video to revenue rather than views, this piece on video marketing ROI is a useful companion.
+And if you are still comparing measurement setups, these tools for analyzing video can help you decide what belongs in your workflow.

 One review habit that saves a lot of waste